 To Decommission the replaced CH, the Supplier composes a 'Decommission Device’ Service Request (SRV 8.3) and sends it to the DCC.
 This process is described in more detail in Section 7.6.2.5.5 of the BAD.

 The DCC sets the SMI Status of other Devices forming part of the SMS to ‘Decommissioned’ if the replacement CH is not Commissioned within a reasonable period.

+For removal of a SMETS1 Communications Hub, where practicable, prior to, and if not as soon as possible after, the Lead Supplier for that Communications Hub shall ensure the SMI Status for the relevant SMETS1 CHF is set to ‘decommissioned’.

 Communications Hub Status Update – Fault Return and No Fault Return